ItaiAxelrad/remote-sensing/posts/vectors.md

 Exercise: Design a pre-processing chain to assess change in NDVI over time

 I would like to know if Wageningen, Netherlands, and its surroundings have changed with respect to its spring NDVI over the past 15 years.
-For that I would need to do a bi-temporal comparison of two NDVI images, acquired in spring.
-Simply subtracting the images should work, but unfortunately these haven't been pre-processed yet.
+For that, I would need to do a bi-temporal comparison of two NDVI images, acquired in spring.
+Simply subtracting the images should work, but unfortunately, these haven't been pre-processed yet.
 I managed to download two Landsat raw surface reflectance products covering the area.
 They were acquired around the same period of the year, but about 30 years apart from each other.
 I don't know how to compare them.

 Can you please help me?